hrafnkelle/aioc-util/README.md

 `aioc-util.py` is a command-line tool for configuring the [AIOC](https://github.com/skuep/AIOC) device, viewing its internal registers and change them, including setting the PTT source.

 This utility is written by Hrafnkell Eiríksson TF3HR based on code from [G1LRO](https://g1lro.uk/?p=676) and from [Simon Küppers/skuep](https://github.com/skuep/AIOC/pull/93#issuecomment-2571321845).

+The code is only tested against AIOC firmware v1.3.
+Firmware v1.2 does not seem to work.
+Please [upgrade your AIOC](https://github.com/skuep/AIOC#how-to-program) if needed.

 ## Requirements

 - Python 3
 - [hid](https://pypi.org/project/hid/) Python package to access the USB HID interface
+- A hid shared library for your platform, see below.

 ## Installation